KanashinDmitry/spbu-se2020-formal-languages/README.md

 # spbu-se2020-formal-languages
-This is repository consisting of assignments of formal languages course in SPBU
+This repository consists of assignments of formal languages theory course in SPBU